Short's Brewing Company

-Short's Brewing Company is a brewpub and microbrewery in Bellaire, Michigan, United States.
+Short's Brewing Company is a brewpub and microbrewery in Bellaire, Michigan.
 Registered in 2002, the company opened its pub in 2004.
-In 2008, a production facility in Elk Rapids, Michigan was purchased and renovated to accommodate larger scale batches.
+In 2008, a production facility in Elk Rapids, Michigan, was purchased and renovated to accommodate larger scale batches.
 In July 2017, Short's sold 19.9% of the company to Lagunitas Brewing Company, which is owned by Heineken International.

 History

 Short's Brewing Company was registered as a business in 2002 with the State of Michigan by 22-year-old Joe Short.

-In 2003, a 100-year-old empty hardware store in Bellaire, Michigan was refurbished for use as a brewpub.
+In 2003, a 100-year-old empty hardware store in Bellaire was refurbished for use as a brewpub.
 The pub opened on April 26, 2004, initially housing a seven barrel brewing system utilizing five fermenters and five serving tanks.
 First year production totaled 178 barrels.
 During the fall of 2006, Short began work on The Imperial Beer Series.
 By 2007 the 13 series beers were released, each one with its own trading card and story.
 The pub offers space for community gatherings, local art, and live performance.
 The pub has 20 beers and Starcut Ciders on tap.

-Short's purchased an old manufacturing building in Elk Rapids, Michigan in January 2008, to accommodate larger scale batches separate from the brewing done on-site at the brewpub.
+Short's purchased an old manufacturing building in Elk Rapids in January 2008 to accommodate larger scale batches separate from the brewing done on-site at the brewpub.
 The first Elk Rapids batch of beer was brewed in January 2009.
 With the Elk Rapids warehouse facilities, production capacity increased to 30,000 barrels per year.
 The bottling line is designed to process 800 cases per day.

-In 2014, the company set a Guinness World Record for the largest tap takeover when it served 120 Short's beers for the opening of HopCat's new location in Detroit.
+In 2014, the company set a Guinness World Record for the largest tap takeover when it served 120 Short's beers for the opening of HopCat's new location in Detroit, Michigan.
 In 2014 the company produced 34,443 barrels.